JMGO N1S Ultimate Projector Review

 Popular Projector Comparisons

 The JMGO N1S Ultimate is a versatile home theater unit with a fully rotating gimbal stand.
 It has very solid image quality, anchored by its top-notch brightness.
 Still, it has a few weaknesses: it's inaccurate out of the box, is limited to HDR10 support, and can only display proper Rec.
 2020 when in the 'Vivid' Picture Mode.
 Overall, even though it's a solid unit, there are better options.
 The Hisense C2 Ultra and the XGIMI Horizon S Max are very similar projectors, as both also have a rotating stand.
-Still, the Hisense has better image quality overall, and the XGIMI is generally sold for a cheaper price.
+Still, the Hisense has better image quality overall, and the XGIMI is generally sold for a lower price.
 They also both support Dolby Vision, and the Hisense model also has HDR10+.
 However, the JMGO can be worth it if you find it on a huge sale, and it's better than the Hisense for gaming due to its lower input lag.

 For more, check out our recommendations for the best 4k projectors, the best projectors for home theater, and the best portable projectors.
 If you're really looking for a product to use outside, consider the best outdoor projectors as well.